Vishwasoratur/AutoRABIT-Terraform-and-CICD-Project/README.md

 ├── appspec.yml
 ├── buildspec.yml
 ```
 ---

-## 🙌 Final Words

-This project demonstrates a **real-world DevOps workflow** by combining the power of:
-- ✅ Terraform (IaC)
-- ✅ AWS CodePipeline, CodeBuild, CodeDeploy
-- ✅ Docker, ECR, EC2, ASG
-- ✅ CloudWatch for Observability

-Everything is automated from **code push to production deployment** — ensuring **speed, safety, and scalability**.

----

 ## 🗂️ Terraform Backend Bootstrap Configuration

 This project includes a separate folder, **`Terraform-backend/`**, dedicated to **bootstrapping the Terraform backend infrastructure**.
 It contains: